 How long can you keep jarred pasta sauce?

 Similarly, this is manufacturer-specific and depends on each sauce’s ingredients and formulation.
-Our overall winner, Rao’s, for example, suggests that an open jar can be refrigerated and used within 10-12 days (to help yourself keep track, write the opening date on the jar with a sharpie before you return the rest to the fridge!).
-It also suggests that any leftover sauce can be frozen for up to 6 months (transfer it to a freezer-friendly container first), which is a great idea if you don’t want to waste your remaining sauce and know you’ll be able to use it down the line.
+Our overall winner, Rao’s, for example, suggests that an open jar can be refrigerated and used within 10 to 12 days (to help yourself keep track, write the opening date on the jar with a sharpie before you return the rest to the fridge!).
+It also suggests that any leftover sauce can be frozen for up to six months (transfer it to a freezer-friendly container first), which is a great idea if you don’t want to waste your remaining sauce and know you’ll be able to use it down the line.

 Why Trust The Spruce Eats?

-The Spruce Eats writer Alyssa Langer is a registered dietitian and foodie, always curious about the next food or ingredient craze and hungry to learn and try more.
-Having worked in cookbook publishing, CPG label data, nutrition writing, and meal kits, her diverse background and varied interests provide a unique perspective that fosters clear, well-researched, and trustworthy reviews.
+The Spruce Eats writer Alyssa Langer is a registered dietitian and foodie, always curious about the next food or ingredient craze and hungry to learn, and try more.
+Having worked in cookbook publishing, CPG label data, nutrition writing, and meal kits, her diverse background and varied interests provide a unique perspective that fosters clear, well-researched and trustworthy reviews.